thatpixelguy/milesandkilo/faq.md

 <div class='textblock' markdown='1'>
 ## Frequently Asked Questions

+### Will there be an Android version?

+I'm investigating releasing Miles & Kilo on other platforms, and Android is a definite possibility.
+Keep an eye out for news later this year.

 ### How do I replay levels?

 Currently, you can only replay levels in Practice Mode.
 There are two ways to access Practice Mode: